Our breakthrough study sheds light on the role gender plays in financial advisor-client relationships.

 At Merrill, we are committed to making the industry even more inclusive and welcoming for everyone.
 This is especially important today, as women are becoming an increasingly powerful force in the marketplace.

 While the expectation of negative experiences can lead to the normalization of gender miscues in some older women investors, the next generation is vastly different.
 Refusing to accept the status quo, these younger women are taking control of their finances, primarily owning financial decisions for their household, and actively seeking to educate themselves on financial matters.
-In fact, women investors under 35 outscored their male counterparts on a financial literacy survey.1 As women's needs evolve, we have an opportunity to exceed their expectations.
+As women's needs evolve, we have an opportunity to exceed their expectations.

 We're taking concrete action to help improve women's experiences.
 Sharing the results of this study is one step in the journey, as well as: